parroty/angularjs_samples/README.markdown

 # Information
-This repo is just for my records of learning angular-js
+This repo is just for my records of learning angular-js.

 ### Sample
 1. Scaffolding